White Legend

-The label White legend (Spanish: Leyenda blanca) or the Pink legend (Leyenda rosa) is used to describe a historiographic approach which presents an uncritical or idealized image of Spanish colonial practices.
-Some authors consider this to be the result of taking attempts to counter the bias of the Black legend too far, whereas others consider it to have developed independently.
-Miguel Molina Martinez describes this legend as a characteristic of the Nationalist Spanish historiography which was propagated during the regime of Francisco Franco, a regime which associated itself with the imperial past and couched it in positive terms.
-Molina Martinez points to the classic text of Spanish Americanists during the Franco period, Rómulo Carbia's Historia de la leyenda negra hispanoamericana, as a work with a strong ideological motivation which frequently fell into arguments which could be qualified as part of the White Legend, while also giving more current examples of the trope.
+The White Legend (Spanish: Leyenda blanca), or Rosy Legend (Leyenda rosa), is a label that is used to describe a historiographic approach that presents an uncritical or idealized image of Spanish colonialism.
+Some authors consider it to be the result of taking excessive attempts to counter the bias of the Black Legend, and others consider it to have developed independently.
+Miguel Molina Martinez describes the White Legend legend as a characteristic of the Spanish nationalist historiography, which was propagated during the regime of Francisco Franco, which associated itself with the imperial past and couched it in positive terms.
+Molina Martinez points to the classic text of Spanish Americanists during the Franco period, Rómulo Carbia's Historia de la leyenda negra hispanoamericana, as a work with a strong ideological motivation and frequently fell into arguments that could be qualified as part of the White Legend and also gives more current examples of the trope.

 Some, such as Benjamin Keen, have criticized the works of John Fiske and Lewis Hanke as going too far towards idealizing Spanish history.
-While recognising the general merit of Hanke's work, Keen suggests that the United States' contemporary imperial ventures in the Caribbean and the Philippines had led him to idealise the Spanish Empire as an analogy for American colonialism.
-Both Keen and Sergio Villalobos and co-workers argues that the proponents of the White Legend focus on Spanish legal codes protecting the Indigenous population, while ignoring the copious documentary evidence that they were widely ignored.
-Vifllalobos and co-workers posits that the encomienda was largely a bad deal for indigenous peoples and marred with abuses and criticize attempts by historians like Jaime Eyzaguirre to find anecdotes of a good treatment towards the indigenous peoples.
+While recognizing the general merit of Hanke's work, Keen suggests that the contemporary imperial ventures by the United States in the Caribbean and the Philippines had led him to idealize the Spanish Empire as an analogy for American colonialism.
+Keen, Sergio Villalobos and others argues that the proponents of the White Legend focus on Spanish legal codes protecting the Indigenous population but ignore the copious documentary evidence that they were widely ignored.
+For example, Villalobos and orhers posit that the encomienda was largely a bad deal for Indigenous peoples and was marred with abuses.
+They criticize attempts by historians like Jaime Eyzaguirre to find anecdotes of good treatment towards the Indigenous.